 Dyslexic ranking remains the same: first is Grotesk, followed by Monolexic, then elementary.
 Serifed (“i” family name prefix) for maximum legibility, as well as, serifless capital I typefaces have been created.

-The font files may be found in the caps-extended folders.
+The font files may be found here.